Deep Time Cards

-This limited-edition pack has been designed to empower anyone to learn about Earth history and gain a perspective of the immensity of deep time.
-They enable a 4.6km Deep Time Walk to be taken anywhere in the world and include a number of special features for planning and group facilitation.
-The cards put into context the destructive impact humans are having on the integral functioning of our living Earth, and encourage positive action and active hope in the midst of the collective challenges we face.
+This advanced-edition pack has been designed to empower anyone to learn about Earth history and gain a perspective of the immensity of deep time.
+The cards enable a 4.6km Deep Time Walk to be taken anywhere in the world and include a number of special features for planning and group facilitation.
+They put into context the destructive impact humans are having on the integral functioning of our living Earth, and encourage positive action and active hope in the midst of the collective challenges we face.

 Flip through a 4.6bn year chronological history of Earth, each card providing a summary of events as they occur in 100-million-year time segments.
 Explore Earth’s accretion, the formation of the Moon, plate tectonics and much more.